Getting To Lao Provinces

 Sekong: Though rather remote and without an airport, Sekong can be reached by bus from Vientiane and Central Laos.
 You can find more options in Southern Laos.
 Pakse, about 140 km away, is the most popular gateway to Sekong, as its airport welcomes domestic and international flights.
 The regional hub can also be reached by bus from Thailand’s Ubon...Read more.

 Champasak: You’ll find plenty of ways to reach this growing Southern Lao travel hub.
+Lao Skyway offers direct daily flights departing from Vientiane at 14:50 and arriving at 16:20.
 Lao Airlines offers 14 direct weekly flights to Pakse International Airport departing Vientiane at 07:10, 7:50, 8:10, and 10:30, depending on the day, for the 75-minute trip.
-The carrier offers a daily direct flight from Luang Prabang departing at 10:40 and arriving at 12:20...Read more.
+The carrier offers a daily direct flight from Luang Prabang...Read more.

 Attapeu: Getting to Attapeu becomes easier every year, and a new airport aims to welcome flights.
 Until the Attapeu Airport kicks in, you’ll have to fly to Pakse and head overland.
 Lao Airlines offers 14 direct weekly flights to Pakse International Airport departing Vientiane at 07:10, 7:50, 8:10, and 10:30, depending on the day, for the 75-minute trip.
 The carrier also...Read more.